skrub-data/skrub/doc/userguide_tablereport.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For performance reasons, the |TableReport| disables the computation of
-Distributions and Associations for tables with more than 30 columns.
+distributions and associations for tables with more than 30 columns.
 This behavior
 can be changed by modifying the ``max_plot_columns`` and ``max_association_columns``
 parameter, or by altering the configuration with |set_config| (refer to the
 |TableReport| and |set_config| docs for more detail).